purduesigbots/pros-docs/v5/okapi/api/device/motor/motor.rst

 ============

 An `AbstractMotor <abstract-abstract-motor.html>`_ which is also a ``pros::Motor``.
 This is a V5 motor, not an ADI (or 3-wire) motor.
+A negative port number is shorthand for reversing the motor.

 Constructor(s)
 --------------